dibit123/slcp2pm/README.md

     where _A_ = Amplitudes of SLCs of the given date in the co-registered SLCPs

-    => Positive values / brighter pixels corresponds to decreased amplitudes in the post-event scene and possible open-water flood.
+    => Positive values / brighter pixels correspond to decreased amplitudes in the post-event scene and possible open-water flood.

 ### How to use the raw code for standalone use

 **How to create log amplitude ratio images from ARIA SLC_PAIR products:**

-1. go to src
+1. Go to src.
 ```
    ./compile.sh
 ```
-2. set environment variables. see set_env_variable.sh for details
+2. Set environment variables.
+See set_env_variable.sh for details.
 3. Then modify slcp2lar_S1.sh and run it.

 ### Authors